 Notes: You have probably heard of the chilblains, sores and swelling of the hands and feet caused by extreme cold.
 Blain is actually a word still out there, waiting for us to use more frequently.
 In fact, it may be used for almost any kind of bruise or welt on the skin that causes the skin to rise or swell.

-In Play: As a verb, blain refers to almost any type of painful skin blemish: "As she ran through the woods from the bear, tree branches heavily blained the face and arms of Honey Potter."
+In Play: As a verb, blain refers to almost any type of painful skin blemish: "As she ran through the woods from the bear, tree branches heavily blained Hazel's face and arms."
 The noun, of course, is available for metaphorical chores expressing almost anything pesky or bothersome: "That lazy Gladys Friday has been a blain on the butt of this company ever since we hired her."